josh31416/slouch-detector-with-tfjs/README.md

 # Slouch detector with Tensorflow JS

-This project uses [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) model from [Tensorflow JS Models](https://github.com/tensorflow/tfjs-models) for assessing your "slouchness".
+This project uses [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) model from [Tensorflow JS Models](https://github.com/tensorflow/tfjs-models) for assessing how much you are slouching!.